 Apart from the national laws mentioned above, Kenya is also a signatory to several international and regional instruments (treaties and declarations) that prohibit Gender Based Violence.
-By virtue Article 2(6) of the Constitution of Kenya, 2010 these international obligations that have been ratified by Kenya become part of Kenyan law.
-These include the Universal

-Declaration of Human Rights (UDH), the International Covenant on Civil and Political Rights (ICCPR), the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1984), the United Nations Convention on the Rights of Child (CRC), the Beijing Platform for Action (BPFA), UN Resolution 1325, the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons Especially Women and Children, The ILO Convention 182 on the Worst Forms of Child Labor; and The Optional Protocol on the Convention of the Rights of the Child on Child Trafficking, Child Prostitution and Child Pornography.
-At the regional level, the Protocol to the Africa Charter on Human and Peoples' Rights on the Rights of Women in Africa (ACHPRW) (Maputo Protocol), the Solemn Declaration on Gender Equality in Africa (2004), the International Conference of the Great Lakes Region Protocol; and The African Charter on the Rights and Welfare of the Child (ACRWC).
+By virtue of Article 2(6) of the Constitution of Kenya, 2010 these international obligations that have been ratified by Kenya become part of Kenyan law.
+These include the Universal Declaration of Human Rights (UDH), the International Covenant on Civil and Political Rights (ICCPR), the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1984), the United Nations Convention on the Rights of Child (CRC), the Beijing Platform for Action (BPFA), UN Resolution 1325, the UN Protocol to Prevent, Suppress and Punish Trafficking in Persons Especially Women and Children, The ILO Convention 182 on the Worst Forms of Child Labor; and The Optional Protocol on the Convention of the Rights of the Child on Child Trafficking, Child Prostitution and Child Pornography, Sustainable Development Goals (SDG) and violence prevention as well as the 1951 Refugee Convention.
+At the regional level, the Protocol to the Africa Charter on Human and Peoples' Rights on the Rights of Women in Africa (ACHPRW) (Maputo Protocol), the Maputo plan of action, the Solemn Declaration on Gender Equality in Africa (2004), the International Conference of the Great Lakes Region Protocol; and The African Charter on the Rights and Welfare of the Child (ACRWC).